Solidifiedinstone/Rose-Bouquet/README.md

 # Rose Bouquet

-**Everything you listen to, and everything you follow.**
+**All your media, bundled in a beautiful bouquet.**

-A music player, a YouTube client, and a music server for your own network — YouTube without Google's client, your own music library, and a server for your own network.
+A music player/importer, a YouTube client, and a media server for your own network —
 </div>

 ---